tiprankstipranks

 Our operating results could be subject to significant fluctuation, which could increase the volatility of our stock price and cause losses to our shareholders.

-Our revenues and results of operations have historically, and may in the future, fluctuate significantly, depending on a variety of factors, including the following: - our success in marketing and selling, and changes in demand for, our Cologuard and precision oncology tests, and the level of reimbursement and collection obtained for such tests;- seasonal variations or non-seasonal events or circumstances affecting healthcare provider recommendations for our tests and patient compliance with healthcare provider recommendations, including without limitation, holidays, weather events, and circumstances such as the outbreak of influenza that may limit patient access to medical practices or institutions for diagnostic tests and preventive services;- our success in collecting payments from third-party and other payers, patients and collaborative partners, variation in the timing of these payments and recognition of these payments as revenues;- the pricing of our tests, including potential changes in CMS or other reimbursement rates;- circumstances affecting our ability to provide our tests, including weather events, supply shortages, or regulatory or other circumstances that adversely affect our ability to manufacture our tests or process tests in our clinical laboratories;- fluctuations in the amount and timing of our selling and marketing costs and our ability to manage costs and expenses and effectively implement our business; and - our research and development activities, including the timing, size, complexity, and cost of clinical studies.
+Our revenues and results of operations have historically, and may in the future, fluctuate significantly, depending on a variety of factors, including the following: - our success in marketing and selling, and changes in demand for, our screening and precision oncology tests, and the level of reimbursement and collection obtained for such tests;- seasonal variations or non-seasonal events or circumstances affecting healthcare provider recommendations for our tests and patient compliance with healthcare provider recommendations, including without limitation, holidays, weather events, and circumstances such as disease outbreaks that may limit patient access to medical practices or institutions for diagnostic tests and preventive services;- our success in collecting payments from third-party and other payers, patients and collaborative partners, variation in the timing of these payments and recognition of these payments as revenues;- the pricing of our tests, including potential changes in CMS or other reimbursement rates;- circumstances affecting our ability to provide our tests, including weather events, supply shortages, or regulatory or other circumstances that adversely affect our ability to manufacture our tests or process tests in our clinical laboratories;- the results of our annual testing of intangible assets and goodwill for impairment charges when events or changes in circumstances indicate the carrying value may not be recoverable;- fluctuations in the amount and timing of our selling and marketing costs and our ability to manage costs and expenses and effectively implement our business; and - our research and development activities, including the timing, size, complexity, and cost of clinical studies.
 If our revenues or operating results fall below the expectations of investors or public market analysts, the trading price of our common stock could decline substantially.

 Debt & Financing - Risk 1